What is Addison's disease?

 You need steroid medication to replace the cortisol which you no longer make.
 This is usually with a medicine called hydrocortisone which is very similar to cortisol.

 The amount is usually about 15-30 mg each day.
-Some people need more than this, and others less.
+Some people need more than this and others less.
 The daily amount is broken up into two or three doses each day with a higher dose taken in the morning than in the evening.
 For example, you may be advised to take 15 mg in the morning and 10 mg early in the evening.
 Some people say they feel better taking the daily amount divided into three doses over the daytime.
 This dosing aims to mimic the normal pattern of cortisol levels in the body which are normally higher in the morning than in the evening.
 The last dose should be taken no less than four hours before bedtime.
 Your doctor will explain the exact dosing plan.
+There is a newer once-a-day option available, which may be suitable for some people.

-The exact doses needed can depend on factors such as your height, weight and sex.
+The exact dose needed depends on factors such as your height, weight, sex and level of activity.
 You will be advised of the doses by your doctor.
 It may take a while to adjust the doses to the correct ones for you.

 You will need to increase the amount of hydrocortisone you need per day in certain situations - see below.